Fitness for One and All Home Page

 Laterals (Front and Side) - Front laterals work mainly the anterior delts.
 So there would be some carry-over to benches.
 However, the bench variations above would be more effective.
 Side laterals work mainly the medial delts, so they would be little benefit to benches.
 Presses would be a more effective exercise for powerlifters to include than side laterals for shoulder development.
 But either form of laterals might be useful to pump up the delts after a chest/ shoulder workout.

 Triceps Exercises - Close grip benches, dips, band and chain benches, and the various partial bench movements described above work the triceps very effectively and in a manner that would have the most carry over to benches.
 The triceps also get a lot of work from any other pressing movement.
 And for many, this will provide more than adequate triceps work.
 In fact, including direct triceps work could lead to overtraining the triceps.
-Also, one has to be careful as such exercises can be taxing to the elbows.
+Also, you have to be careful as direct triceps exercises can be taxing to the elbows.

-However, some might find that isolation triceps exercises benefit the lockout on the bench and/ or serve to pump up the triceps at the end of a bench workout.
+However, some might find that triceps exercises benefit the lockout on the bench and/ or serve to pump up the triceps at the end of a bench workout.
 And for such purposes, there are many good triceps exercises, but the various forms of "French presses" and triceps pushdowns are probably the best.
-A very effective way to work the latter is to use a Triceps Strap Rope (pulley strap attacment), availble from APT Inc..
+A very effective way to work the latter is to use a Triceps Rope, available from Bodybuilding.com.

 Rotator Cuff Work - See Rotator Cuff Exercises Videos.